 As there are no transaction fees, you can efficiently send as little as one IOTA, which is currently worth $0.0000016 to anyone.

-While this is not the case with other blockchains, they can have transaction fees.
+While it is not the case with other blockchains, they can have transaction fees.

 For instance, late last year, if you wanted your bitcoin transaction within 24 hours, it would cost around $20 worth of transaction fees during peak load.
 Thus, bringing us to the next time.

-One of the fundamental bottlenecks for most of the blockchains is the issue of Scalability.
+One of the fundamental bottlenecks for most blockchains is the issue of scalability.
 Normal blockchains consume a lot of time to achieve consensus by building new blocks.

-For instance, Bitcoin blockchain can handle 3 to 4 transactions per second, Ethereum, around 15-20.
+For instance, the Bitcoin blockchain can handle 7 transactions per second, and Ethereum, around 20.
 But, Tangle is experiencing huge transaction spikes, in hundreds per second.